dgaydukov/cert-aws/sa/files/sa.md

     * CloudWatch Events (CodeCommit/S3/ECR) - default when you create pipeline from console with CodeCommit/S3/ECR as source
     * periodic checks (CodeCommit/S3/GitHub) - default when you create pipeline from cli with CodeCommit/S3/GitHub as source.
 Not recommended.
 If you create from cli, remove periodic checks by setting `PollForSourceChanges=false`.
 Use either CloudWatch events or webhooks.
     * webhooks (GitHub) - default when you create pipeline from console with github as source
+POC:
+* upload ssh key to your user: iam => users => Security credentials => SSH keys for AWS CodeCommit
+* add entry to your `~/.ssh/config` with host from codecommit
+* run `sa/cloudformation/codepipeline.yml`
+* go to `sa/beanstalk/webapp` and push this project into newly created CodeCommit repo

 ###### Storage Gateway
 Storage Gateway - hybrid storage that connects on-premises storage with cloud storage.
 The main idea is that you still use your on-premise storage (so don't lose that investment) and use cloud at the same time.